2020 Statistics Degree Guide

 This major requires a student who can think critically and logically.
 You will be making conclusions based upon your data.
 You should be a curious person who is ready to solve intricate and detailed problems.
 Coursework will involve advanced math classes; students should stay organized in order to keep up with assignments.
 Much of your work will be done on the computer.

 Your classes will involve a combination of lectures and labs.
 Work in the labs will give you practice collaborating with your peers and learning corporately, an important skill to have as you make your transition into the workforce.

 Although much of your work will be done independently, be ready to learn from your peers and professors.
 You may also have to undertake group projects and presentations.
 Work on your speaking skills in order to communicate in a professional manner, articulating complex ideas and information.
 Being able to write accurate and concise reports is also necessary.
 You will have to share and present results of studies that you have designed, collected, and analyzed.

 You will need a master's degree in order to become a statistician.
-This career field is growing because of the increase of data make available through global networking and communication.
 Businesses will invest a lot of money in a statistician in order to organize, analyst, and sort through the data.

 Graduates who want to go straight into a career should find opportunities working as advisors, researchers and analysts for businesses, financial industries or government programs.

 Want a job when you graduate with your stats degree?
 Statistics careers are expected to grow 15.5% between 2016 and 2026.

 The following options are some of the most in-demand careers related to statistics.